 Arizona Snowbowl Ski Resort

 On the western slope of Mt.
-Humphreys, find an all-season mountain resort on the tallest point in Arizona.
+Humphreys, visitors will find an all-season mountain resort on the tallest point in Arizona.
 Arizona Snowbowl offers 777 skiable acres with 55 runs from green to black.
-Find six aerial lifts including a 6-person high speed lift along with two surface lifts.
+Find six aerial lifts, including a 6-person high-speed lift, along with two surface lifts.

 Located at 9300 North Snowbowl Rd.
 Open daily from 10 a.m. to 4 p.m.
-Lift tickets required and find lessons and equipment rental onsite.
+Lift tickets are required, and find lessons and equipment rental onsite.

 The Best Utah Road Trip Itinerary